Updated: Oct 17

-Today sawfish are still threatened by overfishing, both for their saws and for their fins (Dulvy et al, 2016).
+Today sawfish are still threatened by overfishing, both for their saws and for their fins.
+They are also very vulnerble to being killed as bycatch, as their rostrums are so easily entangled in fishing gear (Dulvy et al, 2016).

 On this International Sawfish Day, I hope you have learnt something about these magnificent animals and have begun to find them fascinating.
-If so, I hope you will feel as anxious and devastated as I do about their terrible population declines in the wild, and please DO share this article and tell your friends all about the plight of sawfish.
+If so, I hope you will feel as anxious and devastated as I do about their terrible population declines in the wild.
+Please DO share this article and tell your friends all about the plight of sawfish.

 If you would like to get involved in sawfish conservation, you can: